Cammin/Cammin/README.md

 My name is Cameron Krebbers.
 I love the idea of making games.
 I'm mainly experienced in the Unity engine, but also past experience with GameMaker Studio 2 and Clickteam Fusion 2.5.

-- 🔭 I’m currently working on [LDtkToUnity](https://github.com/Cammin/LDtkUnity).
+- 🔭 I’m currently working on [LDtkToUnity](https://github.com/Cammin/LDtkUnity) in my free time.
 - 🌱 I’m currently learning about Unity, as deeply as possible.
 Also DocFX and the entire website creation process (css, markdown, etc)
 - 💬 Ask me about help with Unity.
 I know a thing or two about the engine as a whole.
 - 📫 How to reach me: cameo221@gmail.com, or on Discord at Cammin#1689.